ichung08/ichung08/README.md

 I'm passionate about combining tech and communities, creating solutions that better lives.

-Send me a message at isaackcchung8@gmail.com — I'd love to chat!
+Learn more about me at [isaacchung.com](isaacchung.com) or send me a message at isaackcchung8@gmail.com — I'd love to chat!